syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ## Customizing the appearance of free text callout annotations

-You can customize the default values of text color, text size, stroke color, fill color, stroke width and opacity of all free text callout annotations to be added.
+You can customize the default values of text color, text size, stroke color, fill color, stroke width, and opacity of all free text callout annotations to be added.
 This will not affect the already added free text annotations.

 ### Setting the default text color